-In January of 2008, the Senate of the Government of the Student Body presented a resolution to the Faculty Senate, Graduate and Professional Student Senate, the Office of Equal Opportunity and Compliance, and the Dean of Students Office.
+In January of 2008, the Senate of the Government of the Student Body presented a resolution to the Faculty Senate, Graduate and Professional Student Senate, the Office of Equal Opportunity, and the Dean of Students Office.
 The resolution asked that the absences and religious observances procedure and policy be modified to include specific language regarding the impact of this policy on students and faculty.

-The resolution was approved by and finalized by the Provost, Equal Opportunity and Compliance and University Legal Counsel.
-The policy below is the result of great collaboration.
+The resolution was approved by and finalized by the Provost, Office of Equal Opportunity and University Counsel.
+The policy below is the result of a great collaboration.

 Iowa State University welcomes diversity of religious beliefs and practices, recognizing the contributions differing experiences and viewpoints can bring to the community.
 There may be times when an academic or work requirement conflicts with religious observances and practices.
-If that happens, students and employees may request reasonable accommodation of their religious practices.
+If that happens, students and employees may request reasonable accommodation for religious practices.
 In all cases, you must put your request in writing.
-The instructor or supervisor will review the situation in an effort to provide a reasonable accommodation when possible to do so without fundamentally altering a course or creating an undue burden for the instructor, supervisor, or department.
+The instructor or supervisor will review the situation in an effort to provide reasonable accommodations when possible to do so without fundamentally altering a course or creating an undue burden for the instructor, supervisor, or department.

 For employees, you should inform your supervisor of the conflict and your requested accommodation at the earliest possible time.
-You or your supervisor may also seek assistance from Human Resources Services or the Office of Equal Opportunity and Compliance.
+You or your supervisor may also seek assistance from University of Human Resources or the Office of Equal Opportunity.

 For students and employees, it is advisable to confront any potential conflicts as early as possible rather than waiting until the deadline or event is upon you, leaving everyone little time to plan and consider alternatives in a comprehensive way.
 For students, this can be accomplished as soon as you receive the course syllabus.
 If an accommodation is given, students and employees may be required to complete coursework or work assignments in advance of an absence, which further demonstrates the need to address the conflict early.

-If any student or employee feels that he or she has been discriminated against because of religion, he or she may contact the Office of Equal Opportunity and Compliance and/or file a complaint under the Discrimination and Harassment policy.
+If any student or employee feels discriminated against because of religion, the individual(s) may contact the Office of Equal Opportunity and/or file a complaint under the Discrimination and Harassment policy.

 Inquiries can be directed to the Office of Equal Opportunity